dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

 "Products are expensive "
 "Nice packaging."
 ```
-Let's store all the reviews one by one.
+Let's store all the reviews one by one in the Elasticsearch index

 ```
 POST /apple-review-index/_doc